 A Las Vegas brunch destination needed equipment that could help them keep pace with customer demand, deliver a quality ROI and expand – all while maintaining a small footprint.
 The solution?
 An innovative new convection oven from Cadco that cut bake times by 30 percent and energy consumption by 20 percent – and demonstrated a faster ROI compared to similar equipment.

-Cambro Manufacturing Company, Inc. – Ultimate Sheet Pan Rack
+Cambro Manufacturing Co., Inc. – Ultimate Sheet Pan Rack

 The executive chef of an event catering company needed more effective speed racks for his fast-paced, demanding kitchens.
 After partnering with Cambro Manufacturing Company to test more durable racks made from composite plastic, the chef and his staff noticed major operational improvements, thanks to the new racks’ ability to withstand heavy loads without warping and prevent pans from sliding.

-Crown Verity, Inc. – Crown Verity Outdoor Gas Pizza Oven
+Crown Verity, Inc. – Outdoor Gas Pizza Oven

 A well-known celebrity chef struggled with limited seating at his popular Canadian winery.
 Searching for a way to indulge more diners, he found the solution in a high-volume outdoor pizza oven, customized by Crown Verity, which served as the foundation of a new restaurant and stand-alone menu.
 The chef successfully doubled his seating capacity – and elevated the dining experience with new menu offerings and direct access to beautiful outdoor scenery.

 Delfield Company – Specification Line®